How do I register?

 What if I miss classes?

-You can take make-up classes in any other class we offer during the session.
-Just come to the class you want to use as a make-up and tell the desk attendant your name and the class that you missed.
+You can take make-up classes in any other class we offer during the session, as long as it is age and skill level-appropriate.
+While we are online for coronavirus, simply mention in the chat that you are taking a make-up and note the original class.
 You can even take make-ups in advance if you know which classes you will be missing.
 Sorry, but we do NOT carry credit for missed classes over to a new session.

 I’m afraid I’ll be embarrassed because I think I’m overweight/a klutz/etc.